mindkin/hourfleet/docs/carkit.md

 -	Your carrier can supply a standard size data SIM which has an APN pre-configured.
 An APN is a bit like a 'carrier internal' DNS server.
 The mobile data network uses the APN to decide how the carkit will be allocated a real-world IP address.
 SIM cards may have one of more APNs pre configured.
 The carkit uses the APN pre-configured in PDP context #1

 ## SIM Installation
 This is a 2nd generation Hourfleet carkit.
 While future versions will allow the SIM to be inserted simply, this device must be opened for the SIM to be connected to the cellular modem.
-The Hourfleet team will provide technical assistance as and when this is needed
+The Hourfleet team will provide technical assistance as required.